Option 1: Model the repayment as an income stream

 This approach also assumes that you know the duration of your loan repayment.
 If that is the case, you can model an additional contribution stream from your income to your 401k to simulate repayment.

-Go to My Plan > Savings & Assets
+Step 1: Go to My Plan > Money Flows

-Enter the start age and end age (based on "You," the primary user in your plan)
+Step 6: Enter the start age and end age (based on the account holder's age)

 Option 2: Model the repayment as an expense

 This approach assumes that your current 401k balance reflects the total after you repay the loan.